macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response_Round2.md

 > I have modified all of the figures.
 Axes should at this point be more acceptable.

-Figure 1: no axis labels - I realise the axes are not really meaningful for MDS plots but the labels should at least state what is being plotted - MDS parameter1 vs MDS parameter 2.
+Figure 1: no axis labels - I realize the axes are not really meaningful for MDS plots but the labels should at least state what is being plotted - MDS parameter1 vs MDS parameter 2.

 > I have added axis labels to figure 1.